aspendigital/docker-octobercms/README.md

  > Database credentials and other sensitive information should not be committed to the repository.
 Those required settings should be outlined in __.env.example__

+ > Passing environment variables via Docker can be problematic in production.
+A `phpinfo()` call may leak secrets by outputting environment variables.
+Consider mounting a `.env` volume or copying it to the container directly.

 #### Docker Entrypoint